edukaki/To-do-List/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size **(not yet implemented)**
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page **(not yet implemented)**
 - Add new todos to the list
 - Mark todos as complete